grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### allow_editing

-Allow users to toggle feature toggle state in the feature management page.
-Default is `false`.
+Lets you switch the feature toggle state in the feature management page.
+The default is `false`.

 ### update_controller_url